History of Linux: Events leading to creation

 After AT&T had dropped out of the Multics project, the Unix operating system was conceived and implemented by Ken Thompson and Dennis Ritchie (both of AT&T Bell Laboratories) in 1969 and first released in 1970.
 Later they rewrote it in a new programming language, C, to make it portable.
 The availability and portability of Unix caused it to be widely adopted, copied and modified by academic institutions and businesses.

-In 1977, the Berkeley Software Distribution (BSD) was developed by the Computer Systems Research Group (CSRG) from UC Berkeley, based on the 6th edition of Unix from AT&T. Since BSD contained Unix code that AT&T owned, AT&T filed a lawsuit (USL v.
+In 1977, the Berkeley Software Distribution (BSD) was developed by the Computer Systems Research Group (CSRG) from UC Berkeley, based on the 6th edition of Unix and UNIX/32V (7th edition) from AT&T. Since BSD contained Unix code that AT&T owned, AT&T filed a lawsuit (USL v.
 BSDi) in the early 1990s against the University of California.
 This strongly limited the development and adoption of BSD.

 Onyx Systems began selling early microcomputer-based Unix workstations in 1980.
 Later, Sun Microsystems, founded as a spin-off of a student project at Stanford University, also began selling Unix-based desktop workstations in 1982.
-While Sun workstations didn't utilize commodity PC hardware like Linux was later developed for, it represented the first successful commercial attempt at distributing a primarily single-user microcomputer that ran a Unix operating system.
+While Sun workstations did not utilize commodity PC hardware like Linux was later developed for, it represented the first successful commercial attempt at distributing a primarily single-user microcomputer that ran a Unix operating system.

-In 1983, Richard Stallman started the GNU project with the goal of creating a free UNIX-like operating system.
+In 1983, Richard Stallman started the GNU Project with the goal of creating a free UNIX-like operating system.
 As part of this work, he wrote the GNU General Public License (GPL).
 By the early 1990s, there was almost enough available software to create a full operating system.
-However, the GNU kernel, called Hurd, failed to attract enough development effort, leaving GNU incomplete.
+However, the GNU kernel, called Hurd, had issues with its design and project management, and progress slowed significantly after the development of Linux.

 In 1985, Intel released the 80386, the first x86 microprocessor with a 32-bit instruction set and a memory management unit with paging.

 In 1986, Maurice J. Bach, of AT&T Bell Labs, published The Design of the UNIX Operating System.
 This definitive description principally covered the System V Release 2 kernel, with some new features from Release 3 and BSD.

 In 1987, MINIX, a Unix-like system intended for academic use, was released by Andrew S. Tanenbaum to exemplify the principles conveyed in his textbook, Operating Systems: Design and Implementation.
 While source code for the system was available, modification and redistribution were restricted.
 In addition, MINIX's 16-bit design was not well adapted to the 32-bit features of the increasingly cheap and popular Intel 386 architecture for personal computers.
 In the early nineties a commercial UNIX operating system for Intel 386 PCs was too expensive for private users.

 These factors and the lack of a widely adopted, free kernel provided the impetus for Torvalds' starting his project.
 He has stated that if either the GNU Hurd or 386BSD kernels had been available at the time, he likely would not have written his own.